siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 010 Charge as Circulation.md

 $$

 This is Coulomb's law — not derived from a point source, but from projection geometry.
-Charge is the name we give to the conserved quantity (total winding) whose projection we are measuring.
+Charge is the name we give to the conserved quantity whose projection we are measuring.

-Opposite "charges" — winding in opposite senses — cancel when their projections overlap, reproducing attraction and repulsion without any action at a distance.
+Opposite charge signs correspond to opposite senses of winding.
+Their interaction is then described without introducing any primitive action at a distance.

 ---